Digital collaboration reimagined: A new approach for aligning teams

 —Jeff Boggess, director of product marketing, Avocor

-Start by identifying the most accessible places where digital collaboration could make the greatest impact, such as:
+Start by identifying the most accessible places where digital collaboration in the workplace could make the greatest impact, such as:

-• Reviews and feedback.
+- Reviews and feedback.
 “Look for meetings or activities where people share deliverables, review progress, leave feedback on results, and plan follow-ups,” said Christopher Bailey, principal professional services consultant at Lucid.
-For example, by taking a digital-first approach to Agile ceremonies like sprint reviews, stakeholders can easily leave feedback and ideas, and you’ll have a digital record to reference their input at any time.
+For example, by taking a digital-first approach to Agile events like sprint reviews, stakeholders can easily leave feedback and ideas, and you’ll have a digital record to reference their input at any time.

 To actually help teams adopt this behavior, executives can lead by example and be the first ones to add a digital format to their meetings or other collaborative activities.